 How to Cook Crab Cakes

-Crush the saltine crackers in a zip-top bag or with your hands.
+I like to crush the saltine crackers in a zip-top bag or crumble into the bowl with my hands.
 It doesn’t have to be perfect, roughly crushed is fine.
-This will work as the binder for the rest of the mixure.

 Then, fold in the crab meat.
-Do this gently because we still want to keep those big, glorious chunks of crab meat intact.
+Do this gently to keep those big, lumps of crab meat intact.

-This is where things get a little messy!
 Use your hands to shape the mixture into about 6 patties.
-Place them in a casserole dish or on a parchment-lined baking sheet.
+These are usually about hamburger patty size.
+Place the patties in a casserole dish or on a baking sheet.

 After the patties have chilled, remove them from the fridge.
 You can even give them another dousing of Old Bay over the tops if you like.